-Brief marriage precedes fatal San Bernardino school shooting
+Police: San Bernardino school shooter threatened his wife

 - After abuse allegations, Ed Murray's political foes may see opening in Seattle mayoral race

+“Those closest to her said that she had mentioned that his behavior was odd, and that she was concerned about his behavior, and that he had made some threats toward her,” the police chief said.
+“He did not make a specific threat to shoot her.”

+Investigators found a note that made reference to the relationship, feeling dishonored and “moving forward with no regrets,” Burguan said.
+But outside the context of the shooting, nothing about the note would have been alarming, he said.

-What appears to be his Facebook page features many public declarations of his love for Smith between statements of religious devotion before his last public post on March 15.
+Some six weeks earlier, Anderson was a newlywed calling his wife an “angel” in one of many social media posts professing his love.
+What appears to be Anderson’s Facebook page features the declarations amid statements of religious devotion before his last public post on March 15.

-“She knows when to ignore me,” Anderson said with a laugh in a short video posted Feb.
+“She knows when to ignore me,” Anderson said with a laugh in a video posted Feb.
 27. “Well, it makes a happy marriage.”

-Anderson had posted that he “loved being married to Karen Smith-Anderson!” and posted a photo of the two of them on March 4 in what he described as a date night.
+Anderson had posted that he “loved being married to Karen Smith-Anderson!” and shared a photo of the two of them on March 4 during what he called a date night.

-The page also had several photos of his wedding to Smith and their honeymoon among the scenic red rocks of Sedona, Arizona.

-But Smith left him about a month and a half after their late-January marriage, police and family members said.

 Smith’s mother, Irma Sykes, said her daughter had been friends with Anderson for about four years before they got married.

+She did not elaborate further.
 Sykes said her daughter was a dedicated teacher who took up the profession about 10 years ago after her four children grew up.

+The shooting at North Park Elementary came 15 months after a terror attack in San Bernardino that killed 14 people and wounded 22 others at a meeting of county employees.
+Husband-and-wife shooters Syed Rizwan Farook and Tashfeen Malik were later killed in a gunbattle with authorities.

-School staffers knew Anderson, who followed the proper protocol and got into the school through the front office by saying he had to drop something off for Smith, school district officials said.
+School district officials said classes would resume Monday.
+School staffers knew Anderson, who followed the proper protocol and got into the school through the front office by saying he had to drop something off for Smith, officials said.

-Smith was his target and the two boys were hit as he was firing at her, Police Chief Jarrod Burguan said.
-He emptied and reloaded the gun before turning it on himself.

-There were 15 students in the special needs classroom ranging from first to fourth grade, along with two adult aides, Burguan said.
+Marissa Perez, 9, said she got under a table as soon as she saw the gunman enter her classroom.

+“She keeps telling me, ‘My teacher got shot, my friend got shot,'” her mother, Elizabeth Barajas, said as she clutched her daughter’s blood-stained sweatshirt.

+Marissa said the shooter didn’t speak as he began shooting.
+One of her friends was hit, she added, pointing to her abdomen.

-Eight-year-old Jonathan Martinez was airlifted to a hospital, where he was declared dead.
-The 9-year-old boy, whose name was not released, remained hospitalized Monday night.
+Jonathan Martinez, 8, died after being airlifted to a hospital.
+A 9-year-old boy, whose name was not released, also was wounded but was in “good spirits,” the police chief said.

-The 600 other students at the school were bused to safety at California State University’s San Bernardino campus, several miles away, after many walked off campus hand-in-hand, escorted by police.

-Panicked parents had to wait hours before being reunited with them at a nearby high school.
+After hundreds of students were evacuated from the school, panicked parents had to wait hours before reuniting with their children.

 Holly Penalber, whose 9-year-old son and 7-year-old daughter attend the school, called it “every parent’s worst nightmare.”
 She said the long wait was “frustrating but also understandable.”

-The shooting came 15 months after a terror attack in San Bernardino that killed 14 people and wounded 22 others at a meeting of county employees.
-Husband-and-wife shooters Syed Rizwan Farook and Tashfeen Malik were later killed in a gunbattle with authorities.

-Once a major rail hub and citrus producer, the city of 216,000 people filed for bankruptcy in 2012 after struggling to pay its employees despite steep cuts to the budget.
-It was hit hard by the great recession, seeing rises in unemployment and violent crime.

-An overflow crowd gathered at sunset at Our Lady of the Assumption Church in San Bernardino to mourn and pray for the victims and survivors of Monday’s shooting.
-One man wore a shirt that read “stop the violence in SB.”
+An overflow crowd gathered at sunset at Our Lady of the Assumption Church in San Bernardino to mourn and pray for the victims and survivors.

 “Sometimes all we can do is cry.
-And today is the day for that,” Bishop Gerald R. Barnes told the gathering.
+And today is the day for that,” Bishop Gerald R. Barnes said.
 “We’ll get up again.
 We’ll move on.
 We’ll become stronger.
 But today is the day to cry.”

 Associated Press writers Amanda Lee Myers, Brian Melley, John Rogers and Andrew Dalton contributed to this story.